mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Authentication compromise: Ghost users and impersonations

-One important feature of MLS is that all clients know who is in the group at all times.
-This means that - if all Members of the group and the Authentication Service are honest - no other parties than the members of the current group can read and write messages protected by the protocol for that Group.
-Note that when a `basic` Credential is used, the Authentication Service also needs an out-of-band mechanism to verify the identity asserted in the Credential.
+One important feature of MLS is that all
+Members know which other clients are in the group at all times.
+If all Members of the group and the Authentication Service are honest, no parties other than the members of the current group can read and write messages protected by the protocol for that Group.

-Beware though, the link between the cryptographic identity of the Client and the real identity of the User is important.
-With some Authentication Service designs, a private or centralized authority can be trusted to generate or validate signature keypairs used in the MLS protocol.
-This is typically the case in some of the biggest messaging infrastructures.
+Beware though, the link between the cryptographic identity of the client and the real identity of the End User is important.
 Details about how to verify the identity of a client depend on the MLS Credential type used.
 For example, cryptographic verification of credentials can be largely performed autonomously on the clients for the `x509`